mlerman/curly_brace_to_goto/README.md

 The clauses can be on the same line or on different lines, and with different alineas.
 They can be nested indefinitely, allowing the implementation of a complex logic.

+How it works?

+1) Write your batch file with the extended syntax presented here.
+2) Process your edited file with the present program to generate a new batch file.
+3) Run the new batch file normally.

+Step 2) is needed only when the original file is changed.
+There is no delay or penalty at run time.

 Try it and enjoy !

 MiKL~